cesarvr/blog/content/post/image-streams.md

 <!--more-->

-In the last post we learn how to build software from source code to immutable images, the next question you may ask is how you deploy this images.
-To deploy images Openshift use an entity called the deployment controller, which no only deploy applications using images from the registry, but also it make sure that those applications are always available.
+In the last post we learn how to build software starting from source code to producing immutable images, the next question is how you deploy this images.
+To deploy images OpenShift we need to create something called deployment controller, which no only deploy applications from images, but also make sure that those applications are always running.

-Let's explore how it works by deploying a simple Node.js application:
+Let's explore how this works by deploying a simple Node.js application.
+Before we deploy we need to build and package our application:

 ```
 oc new-build nodejs~https://github.com/cesarvr/hello-world-nodejs --name node-build